 Steps for the primordial prevention of heart disease

-Four key choices can dramatically reduce your chances of developing cardiovascular risk factors and ultimately heart disease.
-All four are important.
-Below, each choice is listed in order of significance to heart health, along with ways to put each into practice.
+Four key lifestyle steps can dramatically reduce your chances of developing cardiovascular risk factors and ultimately heart disease:

 1. Not smoking